isabella232/OctoStyle/_pages/markdown.md

 Directories must have an index file: `index.md`.

-directory/index.md
+- directory/index.md
-directory/another-file.md
+- directory/another-file.md

 ## YAML headers

-The Markdown files have a YAML header:
+The Markdown files in the blog and docs have a YAML header:

 ### YAML header (blog)